Cookie-Einstellungen

 North India Himalaya motorcycle tour Spiti & Ladakh - July 2019

-Today's route takes us along pleasant tarred roads into the Lahaul Valley, towards Udaipur (Himachal Pradesh) and on to Keylong.
-Udaipur lies on the banks of the Chandrabhaga River.
+Today's route takes us along pleasant tarred roads into the Lahaul Valley,towards Udaipur (Himachal Pradesh) and on to Keylong.
+Udaipur lies on the banksof the Chandrabhaga River.
 This picturesque hill village was once known as Markul, named after the famous Markula Devi temple.
 In 1695 AD, it was renamed Udaipur in honour of King Udai Singh, the ruler of Chamba.
 Udaipur is one of the most important places of pilgrimage for Buddhists and Hindus, mainly because of the Triloknath Temple.
 This temple is unique in the world, as both Hindus and Buddhists are worshipped here.
 We spend the night in Keylong, a quiet Indian village, before travelling in high altitute again tomorrow.

 DAY 12 - KEYLONG - SARCHU

-Keylong lies at the foot of the highest parts of the Indian Himalayas.
-From here, the trail continues steadily upwards.
-While Keylong is still surrounded by lush greenery, we soon reach an impressive lunar landscape above the tree line.
-We ride along the Manali-Ladakh Highway, also known as the "Highway to Heaven".
-The road is mostly tarmac and offers varied views.
-Our route takes us over the Baralacha La Pass, which is at an altitude of over 4890 metres.
-This 8 kilometre pass is part of the famous Zanskar mountain range in Ladakh.
-We spend the night in a tented camp in Sarchu, at an altitude of 4250 metres.
+Keylong lies at the foot of the highest sections of the Indian Himalayas.
+From here, the route continues steadily uphill.
+While Keylong is still surrounded by green valleys, the landscape soon changes into a high-altitude desert above the tree line.
+We ride on the Manali–Leh Highway, also known as the “Highway to Heaven”.
+The road is mostly paved and offers constantly changing views.
+We cross the Baralacha La Pass at 4,890 meters, an eight-kilometre-long pass forming part of the Zanskar mountain range.
+We spend the night in a tented camp in Sarchu.
+At 4,250 meters, this is the highest overnight stay of the journey.

-DAY 13 - SARCHU - TSO KAR
+DAY 13 - SARCHU - LEH

-DAY 15 - LEH - REST DAY
+DAY 14 - LEH - REST DAY

-DAY 16 - LEH - LAMAYURU
+DAY 15 - LEH – LAMAYURU

-DAY 17 - LAMAYURU - LEH
+DAY 16 - LAMAYURU - LEH

-DAY 19 - LEH - FLIGHT DELHI
+DAY 19 - LEH – FLIGHT TO DELHI

 DAY 21 – DEPARTURE DELHI